eDwin13-lol/Mern/README.md

 1. **Start both servers** (backend on 5000, frontend on 3000)
 2. **Visit http://localhost:3000** in browser
-3. **Click "🔄 Refresh Feed"** to fetch Reddit & YouTube data
+3. **Click "Refresh Feed"** to fetch content from all sources
 4. **Scroll down** to load more posts infinitely
-5. **Filter by source** using buttons: "All Sources", "🔥 Reddit", "▶ YouTube"
+5. **Filter by source** using the source buttons to view content from specific platforms

 ## 🐛 Troubleshooting